kaltura/analytics-front-end/docs/loadingAnalytics.md

 **DO NOT COMMIT ANYTHING WHILE THE EXAMPLE SCRIPT IS RUNNING**

+There're 2 more examples: menu and view.
+The menu example shows how to configure the internal analytics menu from the host app.
+The view example shows hot to configure the analytics views and components from the host app.

+To run those example use `npm run example:menu` and `npm run example:view` commands accordingly.

 ##### Troubleshooting

 Make sure the ports `4200` and `4201` are available, make sure the KS and partner id are valid and not expired.